willz-blankOS/Quadroped-Controller-Network-Demo/README.md

 # Spot-Controller-Network
-Demo Network for Controlling Boston Dynamics Spot Movement Using Reinforcement Learning
+Demo Embodied Network for Autonomous Control of a Unitree Go2 Robot